 Learn what at CDL is and who is required to have Michigan Commercial Driver’s License and special endorsements.

-FAQs on alcohol and drug testing for truckers, and how they can affect your case.
+Michigan trucking laws in regards to alcohol and drug testing for truckers, and how they can affect your case.

 A list of safety checks a truck driver must follow before getting behind the wheel.